jonathanpapacena/Coffee-Sales-Excel-Dashboard-Project/README.md

-# Coffee-Sales-Excel-Dashboard-Project
+# Coffee Sales Excel Dashboard Project
-Dashboard for visualizing coffee sales over time periods.
+This is a dashboard for visualizing coffee sales over the time period of 2019-2022.

 The key metrics are Top 5 Customers and Top Permforming Countries.
 All the charts can be filtered by coffee roast, coffee package size, and whether the purchase was made by a customer that has a loyalty card.

-Pulled in other worksheet's data to the Orders worksheet via the XLOOKUP and dynamic combination of INDEX and MATCH functions.
-The worksheets are the tables and the "tables" were joined by "foreign keys" Customer ID and Product ID.
+I pulled in other worksheet's data to the Orders worksheet via the XLOOKUP and dynamic combination of INDEX and MATCH functions.
+The worksheets are the tables and the "tables" were "joined" or looked up by "foreign keys" Customer ID and Product ID.

 Pivot tables were created for summarizing Total Sales, Sales by Customers, and Sales by Country.